Omega-Mu-Gamma-Studio/GateLab/README.md

 ### Room art — shipped

 This used to be a placeholder-only system; it isn't anymore.
 All ten rooms now render real background art — a dedicated still per room (Quarters, Mess Hall, Engine Room, Observation Deck, Hydro-Pool, Workstation, Ada's Quarters, Lounge, Bridge, Maintenance Bay), plus a shared "sealed" state image for rooms still locked behind a story flag.
 The generated CSS "viewport" — tinted gradient, scanline texture, no-feed tag — still exists in the code, but only as the fallback for a room that doesn't have art wired in yet, not as the default state anymore.
 Adding or swapping a room's art is still a one-line change: set its `bgImage` (and `sealedImage`) path in the room's data entry.

+### The Gallery — complete

+Every photo GateLab can show you is a real image now, not a placeholder card — two independent systems, both fully wired end to end:

+- **Ten room "moments"** — one candid story beat photographed in each of the ten rooms (Ada mid-sentence over coffee in the Mess Hall, Reyes scowling at a console in the Engine Room, Voss beside a sealed bulkhead on the Bridge, and so on), unlocked into the PDA's GALLERY tab the first time a player actually reaches that story beat in Free-Roam.
+- **Seventeen of Ada's message-thread photos** — woven into specific COMM reply choices across all five units (a hand-sketched OR-gate truth table, her actual guitar, a warm final portrait at the end of the questline).
+Pick the one reply out of three that carries a photo, and it lands in the gallery with her caption attached.

+A dev-only cheat panel (secret trigger, not surfaced anywhere in the UI) can force-unlock every one of these at once — useful for QA and art-review passes without needing to grind rapport or replay five units' worth of dialogue branches just to check that a given image renders correctly.

 ### Your Quarters — and the PDA